 The degree of associated soft-tissue injury is an often unrecognized factor affecting prognosis and treatment of the fracture.2,3 Fractures associated with significant contusion of the overlying skin or muscles are associated with higher infection rates and poorer healing.
 The average healing time for uncomplicated, nondisplaced fractures is 3 months.
 For displaced, open, or comminuted fractures, the average healing time is 4 to 6 months.

 Multiple mechanisms may result in fractures of the tibia and fibula shafts.
 Direct trauma is a common cause of injury and usually results in associated soft-tissue injury.
 These fractures are frequently secondary to automobile collisions and typically result in transverse or comminuted fractures.

 Indirect trauma is associated with rotary and compressive forces, as from skiing or a fall, and usually result in a spiral or oblique fracture.
 Rotary forces occur when the leg and body rotate around a planted foot.
 These injuries are most likely to cause a spiral fracture.
-Bending forces may also result in a ...
+Bending forces may also result in a fracture ...